16 Thanksgiving Self Care Ideas to Manage the Holiday Chaos

 My favorite meditation program for beginners is Headspace and they have TONS of meditations for anything you could possibly want to achieve: from focus, to de-stressing, to sleep, they’ve got you covered!
 Go try them free for 14 days with my link right here!

-Sometimes our friends and family are spread out all over the map.
-So definitely plan a little extra time to give them a call, or even include them over Zoom at your Thanksgiving dinner!
+It’s normal for our friends and family to be spread out all over the map.
+So definitely plan a little extra time to give them a call, or even include them over Zoom as you enjoy your Thanksgiving dinner!

 11. Give Yourself Time and Space to Feel Your Feelings